Park Royal tube station: History

 From 1 March 1936 until 1947 the station name was modified to Park Royal (Hanger Hill).
 The suffix was then dropped and the station returned to the unmodified version.
 Hanger Hill referred to a residential estate adjacent to the station.

+In August 2022 a woman died when the Range Rover she was travelling in crashed through a barrier, hit another vehicle and ended up on Piccadilly line tracks at Park Royal Tube station.
+The driver and another female passenger were injured also taken to hospital.
+The driver Rida Kazem admitted causing death by dangerous driving and was jailed.

 Possible development

 The Mayor's plans for the area include improvements to the station access.
 In 2018, it was announced that the station would gain step free access by 2022, as part of a £200m investment to increase the number of accessible stations on the Tube.

 The developers of the First Central business park at Park Royal were planning a new station between North Acton and Hanger Lane on the Central line.
 This would have served the business park and provide a walking distance interchange with Park Royal station.
 This is not being actively pursued.
 London Underground has said that the transport benefits of a Park Royal station on the Central line are not sufficiently high to justify the costs of construction.